-Note that up to 3 tablespoon of plain pumpkin should be the daily limit.
+Note that up to 3 tablespoons of plain pumpkin should be the daily limit.
 Make sure it is just plain pumpkin – no pumpkin pie flavoring or food with pumpkin in it as that can be dangerous for dogs.

 6. Tasty wet food

 When a doggy gets sick, his body needs more water than usual to stay hydrated.
 A warm tasty wet food is a good option.
 It is easy to eat especially if your pup has dental pain or is healing from dental surgery.
 Wet food is also great for dogs that are nervous or have anxiety.